 What To Stock Up On In August

 Corn On The Cob

-If you have freezer space, you may want to buy several dozen ears of corn when they are at the lowest price of the year.
-If you need help on how to shuck and freeze it, check out my Freeze Corn On The Cob post.
-There is nothing better than steaming a bag of frozen corn in the middle of winter.
-It’s super sweet because it was picked at the peak of the season.
+If you have freezer space, you may want to buy several dozen ears of corn when they are at their lowest price of the year if you need help on how to shuck and freeze corn, check out my Freeze Corn On The Cob post.
+Nothing is better than steaming a bag of frozen corn in mid-winter.
+It’s super sweet because it was picked at the season’s peak.

 Grapes: Red and Green Seedless

-You know how delicious it is when you bite into a grape that is sweet, oh my, oh my.
+You know how delicious it is when you bite into a sweet grape?
+Oh my, oh my.
 These were so good.
-I’ve heard people will taste a grape in the store before buying them.
-I’ve never had the nerve to do it, and I like to wash fruits and veggies before they go in my mouth.
-But, hey, if it works for you!
+I’ve heard people will taste grapes in the store before buying them.
+I’ve never had the nerve to do it, and I like to wash fruits and veggies before I put them in my mouth.
+But hey, if it works for you, great!

 Pineapples

-I saw these pineapples today and I had to stop in my tracks to check them out.
-Of course, I bought two, the price was fair for today’s market.
+I saw these pineapples today, and I had to stop in my tracks to check them out.
+Of course, I bought two; the price was fair for today’s market.
 I love fresh pineapples.
-They were not cheap enough to dehydrate but we enjoy eating them.
+They were not cheap enough to dehydrate, but we enjoyed eating them.

 Peaches

-I pick up some really good yellow flesh peaches this time of year.
+I pick up some delicious yellow flesh peaches this time of year.
 I’m not as fond of the white flesh peaches.
 Maybe it’s where I live, but these yellow peaches are easy to peel after blanching.
-To do that, you put the peaches in boiling water for 2-3 minutes and then plunge them into icy cold water.
+To do that, put the peaches in boiling water for 2-3 minutes and then plunge them into icy cold water.

 Raspberries and Strawberries

 Mark and I just picked up some raspberries and strawberries from Costco, and boy, are they fabulous!
 They are picked at just the right time of the year.
-I’m hoping to make some freezer raspberry jam in the next day or two.
-Now, we need to make some strawberry shortcake with whipping cream, right?
+I hope to make some freezer raspberry jam in the next day or two.
+Now, we need to make some strawberry shortcake with whipping cream.
 That is a family favorite dessert this time of year.

 College Student Needs

-They are always on sale this time of year, just before we send the students off to school.
+They are always on sale this time of year, just before we send the students to school.
 Look for small appliances on sale, they may need those as well for that new apartment living.
-Don’t forget printer paper, they typically have it all on sale this time of year!
+Don’t forget printer paper; they typically have it all on sale at this time of year!

 School Supplies-Backpacks

-It really is a fun time to see the new notebook colors for the kids to gear up for another year of learning, whether you homeschool or send them to the public schools.
+It is a fun time to see the new notebook colors so the kids can gear up for another year of learning, whether you homeschool or send them to public schools.
 You can see the smiles for days when they have that special notebook they need.

 School Clothes-Shoes

-The stores just got their inventories for school, and the sales will be awesome for shirts, slacks, shorts, dress shirts, blouses, skirts, sweaters, jackets, and coats.
+The stores just got their inventories for school, and the sales will be excellent for shirts, slacks, shorts, dress shirts, blouses, skirts, sweaters, jackets, and coats.
 They typically have 30-40% off the first two weeks of August.
-The closer it gets to September, the supply becomes low and the prices go up.
+The closer it gets to September, the lower the supply, and the prices increase.

 Back To School-Underwear-Socks

 It’s a good time to refresh the underwear drawer when you pick up school clothes for the kids.
 You can save money and the kids have new socks that fit for the coming year.
-You’ll see many stores with discounts of 40-50% off this time of year on T-shirts, underpants, briefs, and boxers.
+You’ll see many stores with 40-50% discounts this time of year on T-shirts, underpants, briefs, and boxers.

 Paper For The Printer

 Not only do our kids need paper, but it’s a great time to stock up on paper for your home or office.
-You’ll see many stores with coupons and offerings to buy one package and get one package free, or at a great discount.
+Many stores have coupons and offerings to buy one package and get one package free or at a great discount.

 Laptops and Tablets

-You typically don’t see many discounts on any Apple products, but I have seen a few here and there.
-My family picked up some Apple Air laptops (last year’s model) for $250.00 off.
+You typically don’t see many discounts on Apple products, but I have seen a few here and there.
+My family picked up some Apple Air laptops (last year’s model), discounted at $250.00.
 That was a great buy!

-Keep your eye on Best Buy, Amazon, or any other techy store near your city.
+Look at Best Buy, Amazon, or any other techy store near your city.
 It’s all about being ready for school.
-Before you shop, ask for the student discount, if you have a child going to college, it will save you another 20-30%.
+Before you shop, ask for the student discount; if you have a child going to college, it will save you another 20-30%.

 Lysol and Clorox Wipes – Hand Sanitizer – Cleaning Supplies – Bleach

-August is back-to-school and here come the germs, viruses, or bacteria in the air.
+August is back to school, and here come the germs, viruses, and bacteria in the air.
 If you can afford to buy a package or two for your child’s teacher, I bet they would love it!
-Let’s keep the sickness down, any way we can.
+Let’s keep the sickness down any way we can.

 Grab a container of hand sanitizer for the kids and teachers.
-You can never have too many of those, right?
+You can never have too many of those.
 The stores will have these right at eye level so you can see them when walking in the front door.

 It’s a great month to stock up on cleaning supplies because they will be sold at reduced prices with coupons and mailers.
-We all get the cleaning bug when the kids go back to school, right?
+We all get the cleaning bug when the kids return to school, right?

 Cereal-Frozen Waffles-Ready Made Breakfast Items

-We all know how busy it is when school starts, particularly in the morning as you try and get the kids out the door on time.
-Cereal and many other breakfast items will be marked down big time.
+We all know how busy it is when school starts, particularly in the morning as you try to get the kids out the door on time.
+Cereal and many other breakfast items will be marked down heavily.

-All the major cold and hot cereal companies gear up with coupons and mailers for one of the largest markdowns of the year.
-If you have space, you can buy enough cereal for the entire year and you’ll save 30-40% off the regular price.
+All the major cold and hot cereal companies gear up with coupons and mailers for one of the most considerable markdowns of the year.
+If you have space, you can buy enough cereal for the entire year and save 30-40% off the regular price.

-Be sure and walk past the freezer section because you will see frozen waffles, pancakes, and breakfast sandwiches marked down to help the school mornings go a little smoother.
-If the kids like granola bars, you will see those at reduced prices as well.
+Be sure to walk past the freezer section because you will see frozen waffles, pancakes, and breakfast sandwiches marked down to help the school mornings go a little smoother.
+If the kids like granola bars, you will also see those at reduced prices.

 Snacks For School

 Back to school means making lunches and having snacks in the backpacks.
-A few boxes in the pantry for after-school snacks is a real bonus.
-When the kids’ friends come over you can hand out snacks you purchased at 30-40% off the regular price.
+Having a few boxes in the pantry for after-school snacks is a real bonus.
+When the kids’ friends come over, you can hand out snacks you purchased at 30-40% off the regular price.

 Pool Toys-Beach Towels

 August is the month to stock up on pool toys, beach towels, and swim goggles.
-The stores want to get the shelves ready for the fall apparel and decorations.
-You will see 65-80% markdowns off many swimming pool and beach items.
+The stores want to prepare the shelves for fall apparel and decorations.
+You will see 65-80% markdowns on many swimming pool and beach items.

 Summer Clothing

-This month, the stores need to get rid of all of the summer clothing because fall clothing will be needed soon.
-You’ll see really good buys on swimsuits, summer pajamas, nightgowns, sandals, and flip-flops.
+This month, the stores need to remove all summer clothing because fall clothing will soon be required.
+You’ll see excellent buys on swimsuits, summer pajamas, nightgowns, sandals, and flip-flops.
 Look for those light summer coverups and summer dresses with matching jewelry.
 If you need a summer hat for this year or next, this is the time to buy one.

+What To Stock Up On In August